gitter-badger/hAzzleJS/README.md

 Your modules
 --------------

 You can develop your own modules for **hAzzle**.
-If you do so, upload them to the **public folder** with a sub-directory that has the same name as your plugin.
+If you do so, upload them to the **example folder** with a sub-directory that has the same name as your plugin.

+This folder contains various 3rd party modules as an example on how to use *hAzzle*.

 **Important!!** Don't forget to add a **dependency list** document in the root of your directory so other developers know what **hAzzle modules** to include together with the **Core** to get your module to work.